lbechberger/MLinPractice/README.md

 - `--log_folder` specifies where MlFlow will store its logging files.
 Default is `data/classification/mlflow`.
 - `-n` or `--run_name` specifies a name for the classification run, so that runs can be identified afterwards when looking at the results in the MlFlow user interface.

-Support **importing and exporting trained classifiers** with the following optional arguments:
-- `-i` or `--import_file`: Load a trained classifier from the given pickle file.
-Ignore all parameters that configure the classifier to use and don't retrain the classifier.
-- `-e` or `--export_file`: Export the trained classifier into the given pickle file.

 Finally, the optional argument `-s` or `--seed` determines the seed for intializing the random number generator (which may be important for some classifiers).
 Using the same seed across multiple runs ensures reproducibility of the results.
 If no seed is set, the current system time will be used.